 The Compensation and Benefits Committee, which is composed of independent trustees of the Trust, believes that in the general absence of cash compensation, it is important to provide the officers of the Trust, including the chief executive officer, an incentive to increase shareholder value by awarding equity based compensation.
 Because the substantial portion of the return of real estate investment trusts like the Trust is comprised of the dividend payable on the shares rather than share price appreciation the Committee believes that the 1997 Incentive Plan with its dividend equivalent rights feature provides the appropriate incentive for officers and directors of the Trust.
-The Committee believes that Mr. Gorman's special efforts on behalf of the Trust merit a special cash bonus of \$50,000.
-As Mr. Gorman is compensated by UHS which, as the Trust's advisor, received an advisory fee, however, UHS has elected to reduce this advisory fee by the amount of Mr. Gorman's bonus thus resulting in no net cost to the Trust.
+The Committee believes that Mr. Gorman's special efforts on behalf of the Trust merit a special cash bonus of \$50,000 for each of the Years 2001, 2000 and 1999.
+As Mr. Gorman is compensated by UHS which, as the Trust's advisor, received an advisory fee, UHS has elected to reduce this advisory fee in each year by the amount of Mr. Gorman's bonus thus resulting in no net cost to the Trust.
 The Committee will evaluate from time to time the compensation payable to its officers in light of the performance of the Trust, the individuals involved and competitive factors.